pratikkatte/Nucleus/README.md

 - [x] Able to execute normal terminal commands as well as commands sent as query.
 - [ ] local severs spinoff with chat interface.
 - [ ] Visualization of bio-files. spin off jbrowse component.

+Nucleus is a tool tailored for bioinformaticians.
+It is available on